YES Staff Members

 Mark Wenzel has served as the agency Assistant Director for the past 28 years.
 He is a Licensed Master Social Worker who is responsible for a wide range of services and programs.
 He represents the agency in the community through a variety of committees and memberships.
 Mr. Wenzel coordinates special projects, community development, and fundraising for the organization including YES Adopt-A-Family Program, Backpack Program, and the summer leisure project to name just a few.

-Adrienne LoPresti obtained her Master’s in Social Work in 1997 from Adelphi University and has been working at YES Community Counseling Center since that time, currently serving as the agency’s Assistant Director.
+Adrienne LoPresti obtained her Master’s in Social Work in 1997 from Adelphi University and has been working at YES Community Counseling Center since that time, currently serving as the agency’s Associate Director.
 She specializes in working with adolescents, families, substance abuse and individuals affected by trauma.
 Ms. LoPresti is trained in cognitive behavioral therapy, motivational enhancement therapy, and EMDR.

 Angela Piccininni obtained her Master’s in Social Work at New York University and began working at YES Community Counseling Center in 2003.
 Ms. Piccininni is certified in Motivational Enhancement Therapy & Cognitive Behavioral Therapy (MET/CBT-5) and is a certified facilitator and trainer of the Global Appraisal of Individual Needs (GAIN) assessment tool.
 Ms. Piccininni also holds a credential as a Certified Alcohol and Substance Abuse Counselor and specializes in addictions, as well as working with young adults, families and survivors of trauma.